 KPMG’s four steps to embracing RPA to become a leader of early adopter in your industry include:

 - Consider the culture of your company, and start with the right-sized pilot.
 The type of automation your organization chooses will highly depend on the nature of your organization as well as the types of tasks you want to automate.
 RPA is great for automating, for example, order processing and swivel-chair activities that involve repetitive and time-consuming involvement from your employees.
 These factors will also influence the pilot size that your organization starts with.

 - Identify initial targets for automation projects, and choose the right technologies.
-Your center of excellence will help determine processes that will be automated.
+Your RPA CoE will help determine processes that will be automated.
 These activities are typically present in high volume and are transactional.
 They can include, for example, service delivery, service assurance, IT infrastructure support, customer care, and finance.
 Your team will also determine what RPA vendor will be used to automate each process.

 - Assess the benefits of automation projects, and prioritize them accordingly.
 An important part of implementing automation software is analyzing how your organization benefits and which of these advantages are the most important, not always an easy process.
 KPMG suggests that “While there is substantial value in basic automation, the truly transformative value comes with more advanced technologies that require more money, more buy-in, and greater change management.
 And the path to these transformational investments is more straightforward when there is an established track record of success.”